Yoga & Yoga Therapy

 “Anyone who wants to can practise yoga.
 Anybody can breathe, therefore anybody can practise yoga.”

 Working one to one is the most effective way to facilitate change and maintain wellbeing.
 I specialise in creating tailor made programmes for each individual to address any personal issues and develop each person's innate potential.
 In Richmond upon Thames, at a venue of your choice or on Skype.

 Gentle Yoga - Currently on ZOOM - Mondays: 10.30 - 11.30 £10

 Maybe returning to Studio 3 The Exchange Twickenham (right opposite Twickenham Station - parking available in Arragon Road above Waitrose) post Covid ...

-Active Yoga - currently on ZOOM Mondays 6-7pm £10
+Active Yoga - currently on ZOOM Mondays 6.30-7.30pm £10 per drop in or £7.50 for a six session block to be taken consecutively.

 at The Mulberry Centre, West Middlesex Hospital

 What is Yoga?